clementgallet/libTAS/docs/guides/lua.md

 Returns 1 of the current frame is a draw frame, or 0 if not.

+#### movie.getMarker

+    String movie.getMarker()

+Returns the marker at current frame if there is one, none instead.

 ### Runtime functions

 Runtime functions must be performed in callback `onFrame()` to be effective on